Law & Order season 2

 The second season of Law & Order aired on NBC between September 17, 1991, and May 12, 1992.
 This season marked the first death of a main character, as George Dzundza had departed the series after the conclusion of the first season.
 The death of his character Max Greevey is shown in the season premiere.
 Carolyn McCormick makes her first recurring appearance as Dr. Elizabeth Olivet.

-Cast
+Cast and characters

 Phil Cerreta (played by Paul Sorvino) replaced season 1's Max Greevey (George Dzundza) in the role of senior detective.
 The cast was otherwise unchanged.